 I make my oats with 4 basic ingredients: almond milk, oats, chia seeds and protein powder.
-That’s it.
+That's it.
 Pretty simple.
-The chia seeds aren’t totally necessary so if you wanted to, you really only need 3 ingredients.
-I do add some other things when I’m feeling fancy but the 3 main ingredients usually stay the same.
-Sometimes I will add collagen peptides, coconut flakes or powdered peanut butter (I use PB Fit) to the dry mix.
+The chia seeds aren't totally necessary so if you wanted to, you really only need 3 ingredients.
+I do add some other things when I'm feeling fancy but the 3 main ingredients usually stay the same.
+I like to add collagen peptides for some extra protein as well as all the benefits of collagen!
+Other additions I love are coconut flakes or powdered peanut butter (I use PB Fit) to the dry mix.
 Once thing that I have found helpful when making overnight oats is to make sure to mix all the dry ingredients well before adding your liquids.
 This ensures that when you take it out of the fridge in the morning, everything is well blended and ready to go.

 Overnight Oats Variations

 - PB & J: powdered peanut butter mixed in, topped with strawberries & more peanut butter (obvi)

 - Piña Colada: coconut milk instead of almond milk, topped with pineapple and coconut flakes

 - Peaches & Cream: vanilla protein powder mixed in, topped with peaches and granola

 - PB & Banana: powdered peanut butter mixed in, topped with peanut butter, banana & cinnamon

 - Nuts about Chocolate: cacao powder and chocolate protein powder mixed in, topped with chocolate chips and walnuts

 - Pumpkin Pie: ¼ cup canned pumpkin mixed in, snickerdoodle (or vanilla) protein power, topped with cinnamon and granola